RobSargsyan27/budgetmate-app/README.md

 Due to the business logic of the application and the nature of it, it won’t make sense to give admins access to the users’ data such as records, budgets, etc. Neither is will make sense to give analytics about users’ data.
 That’s why it was decided to support simple dashboard and profile pages where admins can see the current number of the users and can change their profile details.

 The admin can neither access nor update users’ related data but their can see high-level analytics about the application data in their respective dashboard.

 ---

+# Weeks 6 & 8 & 10

+The only spring profile that I have added is the `test`  in order to isolate entities testing from `prod`  env. data.

+In order to execute the test just run `./gradlew test`  and you will get a logs for each test.

+---